 In the 1990s he and his partner, Rich Blewitt, created a research unit, the Center for Communication Dynamics.
 It pioneered electronic message testing using computer methodologies to gauge the reactions of focus group participants to alternative approaches to problem solving.
 The use of evidence-based communication techniques helped in the training of executives and employees and enhanced organizational change efforts.

 Advanced social science methods proved useful in many applications.
 When Ford chaired the National Center for Critical Incident Analysis in Washington, D.C., the center’s research on health emergencies helped inform preparations for the H1N1 Pandemic of 2009.
 Prior to the pandemic the center collaborated with the Nieman Foundation at Harvard University in 2006 on how to communicate information to the public during a major health crisis.
 Ford’s report was entitled, “Lessons from media coverage of Katrina, SARS, and the anthrax attacks.”
 The NCCIA advised federal agencies and provided training to state officials (through the National Governors Association) prior to the outbreak of disease.
 The NCCIA also convened conferences on bioterrorism, political violence, cybersecurity, emergency preparedness, and lessons from natural disasters such as Hurricane Katrina.
+In 2020 he advised on ways to heal society in COVID-19 and wrote commentaries on how to deal with stress and prepare to return to work and school.

 Ford has advised corporate clients undertaking research on genetic modification and neuroscientific advances.
 Bioethics research may prevent a rush to modify the human genome that could lead to a rebirth of eugenics and the racism that plagued Germany during the Hitler era.
 Ford is active on the advisory board of the Berman Institute of Bioethics at Johns Hopkins University.